telecter/cmd-launcher/README.md

 ## Installation

+### Binaries
 You can download prebuilt binaries from the Releases tab here on GitHub.
-Builds of the latest commit are available at [nightly.link](https://nightly.link/telecter/cmd-launcher/workflows/build/main)
+Builds of the latest commit are available at [nightly.link](https://nightly.link/telecter/cmd-launcher/workflows/build/main).

+### Via go install
 Make sure you have [Go](https://go.dev) installed.

 **To install the latest version, run:**